gurock/testrail-docker/README.md

     *(e.g. http://internal.yourcompany.com/5.7.sql)*

 ### Pre-populated databases and TestRails `config.php`
-Via the `DB_URL` variable, it's possible to provide a SQL-dump to be downloaded by the container, so TestRail is already pre-configured.
+Via the `DB_URL` variable, it's also possible to provide a SQL-dump to be downloaded by the container, so TestRail is already pre-configured.
 For proper functionality, the `config.php` file needs to be provided for in this case by 'mounting' the file, available in the 'config' folder, to '/var/www/testrail/config.php' (just have a look at the compose file;